Enhanced inference for distributions and quantiles of individual treatment effects in various experiments: Introduction

 The paper proceeds as follows.
 Section \ref{sec:framework} introduces the framework and notation.
 Section \ref{sec:cre} discusses the improved inference for treatment effect quantiles in completely randomized experiments, and Section \ref{sec:str} extends to stratified randomized experiments as well as quasi-experiments constructed through matching.
 Section \ref{sec:samp_based} studies sampling-based randomized experiments in which we want to generalize experimental evidence to larger populations of interest.
-Section \ref{sec:simu_sugg} presents simulation studies and suggestions for practical implementation of the proposed methods.
+Section \ref{sec:illustration} conducts numerical illustration, and gives suggestions for practical implementation of the proposed methods.
 Section \ref{sec:conclusion} concludes with a short discussion.

 \secadj